jpoehls/dotnetmigrations/readme.md

 **Available on NuGet at http://www.nuget.org/List/Packages/DotNetMigrations**

+# Build prerequisites

+- PowerShell 2.0
+- .NET Framework 4.0
+- Git must be installed and in your path

 # Release checklist

 1. Make sure the `$public_version` number is correct in the `.\build.ps1` script.